 The 0.9mm serrated punch tips also by ERTIP Medical.

 The Carl Zeiss Prism Loupe Magnification.

-A microscope for accurate counting of all grafts and dissection if it is warranted.
+A microscope for accurate counting of all grafts and dissection.

 When a patient undergoes an FUE procedure here, we break down the day into 3 parts.